Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling: Methodology

-However, the initial formulation above uses a static incidence matrix \(\mathbf{H}\) and treats all nodes equally within each hyperedge.
-In addition, it relies on fixed diagonal hyperedge weight matrices \(\mathbf{W}\in\mathbb{R}^{m\times m}\).
-These simplifications fail to capture several important characteristics of disease progression modeling: (1) the relative importance of markers within a trajectory may evolve over time; and (2) inter-trajectory dependencies due to shared markers and correlated temporal dynamics.
-In the following section, we extend this formulation into a learnable TD-Hypergraph Laplacian, which is temporally adaptive and tailored to patient-specific progression patterns.
+\textbf{Limitation.} However, the above static Laplacian treats all markers equally within each hyperedge (\(\mathbf{H}\) is binary) and uses fixed diagonal weights (\(\mathbf{W}\)), failing to capture: (1) time-varying marker importance within a trajectory, and (2) inter-trajectory dependencies due to shared markers and correlated temporal dynamics.
+We next extend \(\mathbf{L}\) to a learnable, temporally adaptive \(\tilde{\mathbf{L}}(t)\) (Eq.~\ref{eq:L}).